 their social interactions in future.

-Focus on behaviour – If you're upset about the behaviour of your child, make sure that your
+If you’re upset about the behaviour of your child, make sure that your

 criticism and comments is directed towards that behaviour and not towards the child.
 For example